admazzola/super-degen-run/ARCHITECTURE.md

 - in the game, changes to chunk tiles are broadcasted as deltas.
 If a players version of a chunk drops out of sync (use fingerprints, blockchain, like GVM) then the server sends the entire chunk state to the player [compressed]

+## CHUNKS
+Chunktiles are a uint8 array of 64x64x64
+Compress into a buffer to send over the wire https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array

 * when a player tries to set a block, that is relayed to everyone